Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 • New construction within the last few seasons where compaction still limits infiltration

-March: After snow clears and the soil is workable but not a mud slick, assess evergreens that face south or west.
-Dry wind episodes still happen; targeted deep watering can buffer desiccation when soil frost is gone enough to accept moisture.
+After snow clears and the soil is workable but not a mud slick, assess evergreens that face south or west.
+Dry wind episodes still happen.
+Targeted deep watering can buffer desiccation when soil frost is gone enough to accept moisture.

-Share tree species, approximate diameters, irrigation type, and whether you noticed problems last season.
-Mention turf goals too; Turf Care and tree watering sometimes need sequencing so one does not undo the other.
-Our crews work across the Roaring Fork and Vail Valleys with the same equipment philosophy outlined on the main service page: put water where roots can use it, reduce waste, and support year-round vitality.
+Tree species, approximate diameters, irrigation type, and whether you noticed problems last season all help us plan the visit.
+Mention turf goals too.
+Turf care and tree watering sometimes need sequencing so one does not undo the other.
+If you have many trees or hard, compacted soil, getting water deep into the root zone with a hose alone can be difficult.
+Our crews work across the Roaring Fork and Vail Valleys with equipment designed to put water where roots can use it, reduce waste, and support year-round vitality.

 Request a Quote